qaisark/stcli/README.md

 ### Prerequisites
-Command line - preferably Linux but MacOS or Windows 10 with Linux should work
+Command line - preferably Linux but MacOS or Windows 10 with Linux should work.
+Python 3.8+ is required

 * python
 * zip/unzip

 ### Installing